Holistic Info-Sec for Web Developers

 The rest of the book series (Fascicle 1 and 2) focusses on the specific areas addressed on the covers of each book.
 Allowing your purple team to create security focussed product backlog items and insert them into your usual Product Backlog.

-Kim also runs trainings based on the content of this book for development teams wishing to improve their security stature.
+Kim also runs workshops based on the content of this book for development teams wishing to improve their security stature.

 My intention with the “Holistic Info-Sec for Web Developers” series is in many ways to help you answer your own questions and show you that creating systems and arming people to withstand the types of attacks commonly encountered today is not out of reach of mere mortals.
 That by simply lifting the lower hanging fruit for an attacker often means they will move on to an easier target.
 Unless they are specifically targeting you.
 In which case you should find many of the risks and countermeasures I address, effective for increasing the difficulty for your attacker, and thus dramatically increasing your chances of defence and counter-attack.